Monacensia: Museum and public events

 The ground floor and the mezzanine of the Hildebrandhaus are open to the public during the working hours of the Monacensia.
 On the ground floor the Forum Atelier can be used as a venue for public events.
 It is adjacent to permanent exhibition rooms devoted to the documentation of "Literary Munich in the Thomas Mann Years" and the "History of the Hildebrandhaus".
 Other publicly accessible rooms show temporary exhibitions which showcase the Monacensia's collections.

 In 2019 an exhibition titled "Erika Mann.
 Kabarettistin – Kriegsreporterin – Politische Rednerin" was the first exhibition to feature Erika Mann as a person in her own right, and not, as usual, as the daughter of Thomas Mann.

 In addition to its permanent exhibition, special thematic exhibitions and publicly accessible collections, the Monacensia also offers a literary programme with the city's Folk high school, and special tours in collaboration with the city's Centre for Museum's Pedagogy, in particular for school classes.
-The Monacensia has cooperative agreements with the Ludwig Maximilian University of Munich and the Munich Documentation Centre for the History of National Socialism.
+The Monacensia has cooperative agreements with the LMU Munich and the Munich Documentation Centre for the History of National Socialism.
 The results of research projects are published in Edition Monacensia.

 Beginning in 2022 the Monacensia offers local writers the opportunity to be a writer in residence.
 Dana von Suffrin is the first author participating in the programme, which is sponsored by C.H.
 Beck, a Munich publishing house.

 The Monacensia is a popular venue for public events.
 These include author readings, panel discussions, and scholarly lectures about research based on the library and archival holdings.